 Walking with poles brings many benefits - not just the added stability.

 Using the correct technique gets the upper body muscles active, turning a walk into full body excercise.
-This in turn helps propel you forward more effeciently, meaning you'll travel faster with no increase in effort from your legs.
+This in turn helps propel you forward more efficiently, meaning you'll travel faster with no increase in effort from your legs.

 Scroll down to get a free copy of our 'Australian Bushwalker's Guide to Walking Poles' and learn the how to get the most from walking with poles.